IAS-PERCRO-LAB/Navio2/README.md

-Navio 2 for Rasbian 12
+Navio 2 for Debian 12
 =====

 Collection of drivers and examples for Navio 2 - autopilot shield for Raspberry Pi.